JuliaGraphics/Luxor.jl/docs/src/tutorial/helloworld.md

     In this example we've used a macro, [`@png`](@ref).
 This macro is an easy way to make a drawing, because it saves a lot of typing.
 (The macro expands to enclose your drawing commands with calls to the [`Drawing()`](@ref), [`origin`](@ref), [`finish`](@ref), and [`preview`](@ref) functions.)
 There are also [`@svg`](@ref) and [`@pdf`](@ref) macros, which do a similar thing.

-PNGs and SVGs are good because they show up in VS-Code, Jupyter, and Plutp.
+PNGs and SVGs are good because they show up in VS-Code, Jupyter, and Pluto.
 SVGs are usually higher quality too, but they're text-based so can become very large and difficult to load if the image is complex.
 PDF documents are always higher quality, and usually open up in a separate application.

 This example illustrates a few things about Luxor drawings: